Models of Contaminant Migration:

 • compete with A for adsorption sites, thus "desorbing" A.

-Fig. 3: Grid of centered waves in aqueous acetate system in equilibrium with an ion exchange resin as shown in Fig. 2.
+Fig. 2: Grid of centered waves in aqueous acetate system in equilibrium with an ion exchange resin ("street map of the system" is Fig. 2 in "Verification of Concentration Waves)".
 A specific Riemann step (-, +) is chosen, and the two waves emerging from that step are emphasized.
 The state m between the waves is elevated in OAc due to remobilization of previously adsorbed acetate.
 Abscissa: concentration of OAc in solution (mol/L), ordinate: concentration of OH in solution (mol/L).

-Fig. 3 shows such a remobilization process in the aqueous acetate solution in equilibrium with an ion exchange resin discussed above.
-A specific Riemann Problem concentration step has been superimposed on the wave grid of Fig. 2 of the above mentionaed paper:
+Fig. 2 shows such a remobilization process in the aqueous acetate solution in equilibrium with an ion exchange resin.
+A specific Riemann Problem concentration step has been superimposed on the wave grid (street map of the system):

 From this Riemann step two centered waves emerge: the fast wave is called 2-wave, the slow wave is called 1-wave.
 In between the waves the concentration is given by the coordinates of the point m.